ethers-io/documentation/source/ethers.js/source/api-providers.rst

     ``callback( blockNumber )``

 any address
-   When the balance of the coresposding address changes.
+    When the balance of the coresposding address changes

     ``callback( balance )``